-- Based on the calculators, determine how much you need to invest every month to grow your net worth.
+- Based on the calculators, determine how much you need to invest every month to grow your liquid net worth.

 - If the volatility of stocks scares you, diversify with other income-producing assets.
 It could be anything from bitcoin, real estate syndication, stocks, bonds, farmland, art, etc.

 - Invest periodically, ignoring any good news or bad news.